 Table of Contents

 If visiting Yosemite isn’t on your hiking bucket list, it should be.
 It’s one of the best places to rock climb in the world, and undoubtedly one of the best places for hiking in the USA.
-Even when I lived on the edge of the park, the trails never got old.
+Even when I lived on the edge of the park, the trails never got old, as these provide some of the best hikes in northern California.
 Whether you’re on a family road trip or a backpacker seeking solitude in the high country, Yosemite is a world class destination that you’ll want to revisit year-after-year.
 Here are six of the best (and my favorite) hikes in Yosemite National Park.

 How hard are Yosemite Hikes?